 The cities of Bloomington and Richfield are working together on this Legacy Project, which pairs us with a national planning and design consultant who will provide pro-bono assistance for the project.

 You are welcome to contact us if you have questions or want more information.

 Bloomington - Mike Palermo, Planner email@example.com); 952-563-8924); and

 Richfield - Melissa Poehlman, Assistant Community Development Director (firstname.lastname@example.org); 612-861-9766)

 TSW https://www.tsw-design.com/, a planning and design firm based in Atlanta with assistance from Toole Design https://tooledesign.com/, who has a local Minneapolis office and specializes in innovative transportation planning.

 The cities of Bloomington and Richfield are seeking input from residents, businesses, and property owners who use and enjoy this area and who will be most impacted by future changes.
 Sharing your ideas will help ensure the ideas proposed for this area reflect your needs and wants.
-The ideas generated during virtual meetings and online engagement tools will be used by the TSW design team to describe guiding recommendations that will be compiled in a report the cities of Bloomington and Richfield to set priorities for decisions and investments in public improvements (e.g., roads, sidewalks, trails) and property redevelopment.
+The ideas generated during virtual meetings and online engagement tools will be used by the TSW design team to describe guiding recommendations that will be compiled in a report the cities of Bloomington and Richfield can use to set priorities for decisions and investments in public improvements (e.g., roads, sidewalks, trails) and property redevelopment.